michelleful/code-blog/_posts/2014-08-28-kivy-and-ubuntu.markdown

 to modify a setting: `Settings > Applications > Apps from Unknown Sources` should be `On`.

 That's it!
 Your Kivy app is installed just like any other app.
-You can hold down the icon and `Remove from device` to remove it when you're done playing with it.
+You can hold down the icon and select `Remove from device` to remove it when you're done playing with it.
 Have fun!